PathwayCommons/guide/_workflows/pathway_enrichment/process_data.md

 ### Software requirements

-To transform the TCGA HGS-OvCa RNA-seq count data retrieved previously into a list of genes differentially expressed between 'mesenchymal' and 'immunoreactive' subtypes we will need the following materials.
+To transform the TCGA HGS-OvCa RNA-seq count data retrieved previously into a list of genes  expressed in 'immunoreactive' relative to 'mesenchymal' subtypes we will need the following materials.

 - RNA-seq assay and category information
   - [TCGAOV_data.rda]({{ site.baseurl }}/workflows/pathway_enrichment/get_data/#data){:target="_blank"}